Iñaki Montes de la Torre

 Iñaki Montes de la Torre (born 3 October 2002) is a Spanish tennis player.
-Montes de la Torre has a career high ATP singles ranking of world No. 345 achieved on 20 October 2025 and a career high doubles ranking of No. 219 achieved on 20 October 2025.
+Montes de la Torre has a career high ATP singles ranking of world No. 222 achieved on 14 September 2026 and a career high doubles ranking of No. 219 achieved on 20 October 2025.

 Montes de la Torre played college tennis at the University of Virginia.

 Career

 Montes de la Torre won the ATP Challenger doubles title at the 2022 Open Castilla y León with Nicolás Álvarez Varona.
+In June 2026, he won his first Challenger singles title in Plovdiv, defeating Sandro Kopp in the final.